junszhao/oxfordccai/content/post/20-23-12-si/index.md

 * Evaluation metrics and methods
 * Child-machine interface models, frameworks, and reference points

 While we prioritize original submissions, we are open to significantly revised versions of papers presented at recent conferences or workshops, provided they contain at least 50% new material.
 Every submission will undergo rigorous peer review to meet the high standards of the IJHCS journal.
 For submission guidelines and manuscript preparation advice, please visit: https://www.elsevier.com/journals/international-journal-of-human-computer-studies/1071-5819/guide-for-authors.
-Should you wish to discuss potential contributions, feel free to contact the Special Issue editors at helloccai2023@gmail.com.
+Should you wish to discuss potential contributions, feel free to contact the Special Issue editors at jun dot zhao AT cs dot ac dot uk.